 Located in north west London, the name Edgware is probably most familiar to Londoners as the final stop on the Northern Line.
-The neighbourhood itself is a distinctly suburban enclave, with the gorgeous greenbelt countryside of Hertfordshire just to the north and the urban excitement of central London just to the south.
-Edgware is predominantly a residential suburb, and weary urbanites are often compelled to make the move by its abundance of lush green space and the prospect of a quieter life.
+The neighbourhood itself is a distinctly suburban enclave, with the gorgeous greenbelt countryside of Hertfordshire just to the north and the urban buzz of central London just to the south.
+Edgware is predominantly a residential suburb, and weary city workers are often compelled to make the move by its abundance of lush green space and the prospect of a quieter life.

 Nevertheless, the neighbourhood remains a reasonably busy commercial centre in its own right, with no shortage of shops and amenities available in the Broadwalk shopping centre.
-Its urban landscape is also likely to see significant change in coming years, as large property development projects are anticipated to have a transformative impact on the urban landscape.
+Its urban landscape is also likely to see significant change in coming years, as large property development projects are anticipated to have a transformative impact on the local area.
 Residents should expect high-specification modern housing and influx of new amenities.

 Edgware is connected to the underground network via Burnt Oak and Edgware Underground Station, which are both served by the Northern line.
 It takes around 30 minutes to reach King’s Cross St Pancras, and the City can be reached within 45 minutes.
 Stanmore Station is a 10 minute bus journey away from Station Road, and from here the West End can be reached within half an hour on the Jubilee line.

 Mill Hill Broadway is a ten minute bus journey from Station Road on the 251 and connects the area to Central London, allowing locals to benefit from a fuss-free morning commute.
 Workers travelling into the city can expect to arrive at Blackfriars Station in a little over half an hour.